emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 What kind of stuff?
 Whatever floats your boat.

-I’ve found the best projects a) pique your interest and/or b) can be implemented immediately with your current skillset or after learning a bite-sized amount of something new.
+I’ve found the best projects

+    a) pique your interest, and/or
+    b) can be implemented immediately with your current skillset or after learning a bite-sized amount of something new.

 That means start small.